 The most common music file formats are MP3 and the iTunes audio extensions (.m4a, .m4b, .m4p)- these are also some of the best space savers.

 WAV is another space-saving format, but is generally exclusive to PC usage.
-Music files can also be saved into the MPEG video file format even if there isn’t video associated with the file.
+You can save music files into the MPEG video file format even if there isn’t video associated with the file.

 Pictures and Photographs